martar27/nlp2/README.md

 ### `data_loader.py`
 - **Purpose**: Handles the loading and preprocessing of the SAMSum dataset.
 It includes functionality for tokenizing dialogues and summaries, building a vocabulary, and preparing data for training, validation, and testing.
 - **Key Functions**:
-  - `load_and_preprocess_data()`: Loads the SAMSum dataset and returns processed train, validation, and test sets.
+  - `load_and_preprocess_data()`: Loads the SAMSum dataset, builds the vocabulary, and returns processed train, validation, and test sets.
-  - `build_vocab()`: Builds a vocabulary from the dataset, mapping each unique word to an integer index.

 ### `model.py`
 - **Purpose**: Defines the neural network architecture including an Encoder, Decoder, and Attention mechanism, which are essential components of the sequence-to-sequence model.